swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 On Windows, install the [HP Performance Advisor](https://www.hp.com/us-en/workstations/performance-advisor.html) software and verify the fan presence by looking for "Memory Fan0" presence and RPM under "Your Computer" → "System Sensors".

-#### A Second 80- or 92-mm Fan and Four More Case Fan Screws

-For reference, the HP Z6 memory shroud contains a single blower-style fan.
-The OEM fan is a Foxconn PVB090G12L-P01-AB +12 VDC (0.88A max, 0.70A nominal) 90-mm PWM Fan (HP: 907245-001).

-For an 80-mm secondary fan, the Foxconn PVA080G12Q that matches the primary fan, with a PC- or HP-style connector, seems like a safe and obvious choice.
-They are cheap and plentiful on ebay.
-Other choices are listed [above](#fan80).

-For a 92-mm secondary fan, here are some HP-compatible fans I've seen on ebay:

-- Foxconn PV902512PSPF (0.40A) from HP/Compaq DCxx00 (HP: 435452-001, 432768-001, 451144-001)
-- Nidec T92T12MS3A7-57A03 (0.35A) from the Zxx0 series (HP: 647113-001 Rev. B, 749598-001, and 782506-001)
-- Delta QUR0912VH (0.60A) from the Z4x0 series (HP: 647113-001 Rev. A)
-- Foxconn PVA092G12H (0.40A) from the Z2x0 series (HP: 727135-001)
-- Delta AUB0912HH (0.40A) (HP: 411456-001)

-In any case, choose a secondary fan with a cable long enough to reach your fan adapter cable (about 6 inches for the above setup).

-See above for recommendations on the [case fan screws](#screws).

 ## Printing